zilaeric/asyrp-extension/blogpost.md

       <th><img src="figures/ablation/epochs_vs_layer_img4.png"></th>
   </tr>
   <tr align="left">
     <td colspan=3><b>Figure 182.</b> Effect of the input sequence type for the "neanderthal" attribute on CelebA-HQ.
-Here pc-transformer is pixel-channel dual transformer, cp-transformer is channel-pixel dual transformer, p-transformer is pixel transformer, and c-transformer is channel transformer.</td>
+Here pc is pixel-channel, cp is channel-pixel, p is pixel, c is channel, and conv is convolutional block.</td>
   </tr>
 </table>